Alluxio/alluxio/docs/en/Running-Alluxio-on-EC2-Yarn.md

 To customize Alluxio master and worker with specific properties (e.g., tiered storage setup on each worker), one can refer to [Configuration settings](Configuration-Settings.html) for more information.
-To ensure your configuration can be read by both the ApplicationMaster and Alluxio master/workers, put `tachyon-site.properties` under `${TACHYON_HOME}/conf` on each EC2 machine.
+To ensure your configuration can be read by both the ApplicationMaster and Alluxio master/workers, put `alluxio-site.properties` under `${TACHYON_HOME}/conf` on each EC2 machine.

 # Start Alluxio

-Use script `integration/bin/tachyon-yarn.sh` to start Alluxio.
+Use script `integration/bin/alluxio-yarn.sh` to start Alluxio.
 This script requires three arguments:
 1. A path pointing to `${TACHYON_HOME}` on each machine so YARN NodeManager can access Alluxio scripts and binaries to launch masters and workers.
-With our EC2 setup, this path is `/tachyon`.
+With our EC2 setup, this path is `/alluxio`.
 2. The total number of Alluxio workers to start.
 3. A HDFS path to distribute the binaries for Alluxio ApplicationMaster.

-For example, here we launch a Alluxio cluster with 3 worker nodes, where an HDFS temp directory is `hdfs://AlluxioMaster:9000/tmp/` and each YARN container can access Alluxio in `/tachyon`
+For example, here we launch a Alluxio cluster with 3 worker nodes, where an HDFS temp directory is `hdfs://AlluxioMaster:9000/tmp/` and each YARN container can access Alluxio in `/alluxio`

 {% include Running-Alluxio-on-EC2-Yarn/three-arguments.md %}